I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbaapi/nf-hbaapi-hba-getnumberofadapters.md

 ## -remarks
 <p>The <b>HBA_GetNumberOfAdapters</b> routine allows the caller to dynamically determine the size of the HBA inventory without having to restart the system, the HBA drivers, or the library. </p>

-<p>The <b>HBA_GetNumberOfAdapters</b> routine allows the caller to dynamically determine the size of the HBA inventory without having to restart the system, the HBA drivers, or the library. </p>

-<p>The <b>HBA_GetNumberOfAdapters</b> routine allows the caller to dynamically determine the size of the HBA inventory without having to restart the system, the HBA drivers, or the library. </p>

-<p>The <b>HBA_GetNumberOfAdapters</b> routine allows the caller to dynamically determine the size of the HBA inventory without having to restart the system, the HBA drivers, or the library. </p>

 ## -requirements
 <table>
 <tr>